apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ## <a name="upload"></a>Configuring S3A for S3 on Outposts

 S3A now supports [S3 on Outposts](https://docs.aws.amazon.com/AmazonS3/latest/userguide/S3onOutposts.html).
-Accessing data through an access point is done by using its ARN, as opposed to just the bucket name.
+Accessing data through an access point is done by using its Amazon Resource Name (ARN), as opposed to just the bucket name.
 The only supported storage class on Outposts is **OUTPOSTS**, and by default objects are encrypted with [SSE-S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-outposts-data-encryption.html).
 You can set the Access Point ARN property using the following per bucket configuration property: